 While many might only think of the Grand Canyon or the shopping and golf courses of Scottsdale when they think of Arizona, there is so much more that this state has to offer.

-Before I jump into the details of you perfect 5-day Arizona itinerary, let’s discuss the best season to visit this southwestern state.
-While it’s geographical positions means that the weather tends to be sunny and warm most of the year, it is worth noting that the climate can change drastically depending on the region you are visiting.
+Before I jump into the details of your perfect 5-day Arizona itinerary, let’s discuss the best season to visit this southwestern state.
+While it’s geographical position means that the weather tends to be sunny and warm most of the year, it is worth noting that the climate can change drastically depending on the region you are visiting.

 While the area surrounding Phoenix and south have incredibly mild winters, the rest of the state often enjoys heavy snow and very cold temperatures.
 One of Arizona’s largest cities, Flagstaff, even has its own ski resort!